On Many-Body Localization for Quantum Spin Chains: Introduction

 As in the one-body Anderson model, there should be a natural way to create a mapping between eigenstates and basis vectors, away from a dilute set of resonant regions.
 This is a third sign of many-body localization.

 The second term of (\ref{(1.1)}) is the Laplacian on the hypercube; it implements spin flips or hops between basis vectors differing at a single site in $\mathbb{Z}$.
 But a key difference between $H$ and the one-body Anderson model is the random potential -- here it consists of the first and third terms of (\ref{(1.1)}).
 There is a lack of monotonicity, and in addition the number of random variables is only logarithmic in the dimension of $\calH$.
 This creates particular challenges for rigorous work.
 The term $\sum_i h_i S^\mathrm{z}_i$ is sufficient to break degeneracies associated with individual spin flips.
 However, we do not have full control over energy differences for configuration changes in extended regions, so an assumption about local eigenvalue statistics is a prerequisite for our results.
+Specifically, we prove that if a physically reasonable assumption on the separation of eigenvalues is valid, then many-body localization holds (in the sense described above).

 Our methods will apply to more general models provided they have a few key properties in common with (\ref{(1.1)}).
 Specifically, there must be a tensor product basis in which the Hamiltonian is a diagonal matrix plus a local perturbation, with all terms having random coefficients.
 (Models with only some terms random, \textit{e.g.} (\ref{(1.1)}) with $\gamma_i$, $J_i$ fixed, could be considered as well, but a stronger assumption about the behavior of eigenvalue differences would be needed.)
 The dimension of the state space at a site should be finite.
 The diagonal part should have local interactions (\textit{e.g.} nearest-neighbor as above), and the random variables at each site $i$ should be able to move energy differences between pairs of basis vectors that differ only at $i$.
 Thus one may consider certain models of interacting particles in $\mathbb{Z}$ with hard-core conditions.